GRP Estuary Cruiser

 · The sail is hoisted with an aft-lead halliard to a small winch, passing through a clutch.

 · The clew is attached to a track that can adjust foot tension, but actually it is usually set and left untouched.
-A single-line clew outhaul is also attached through blocks to the tack downhaul and led aft to exit the boom onto a horn cleat.
+For reefing, a single-line clew outhaul is also attached through blocks to the tack downhaul and led aft to exit the boom onto a horn cleat.
 Tensioning this line pulls down both the clew and the tack – single-line reefing.
-When reefing, the line is released and the two clips securing clew and tack are moved up to the reefing cringles.
-The line is re-tensioned onto the cleat and the sail is then reefed.
+When double reefing, the line is released and the two snap-hooks on clew and tack are moved up to the next reefing cringles.
+The line is re-tensioned onto the boom cleat and the sail is then reefed.
+This avoids long reefing penants dangling from the sail at all times in duplicated reefing systems..

-· A line is laced across the sail passing through cringles at the level of the first reef.
-Another tight line runs along the length of the boom channel with small hooks attached to it.
+· A line is laced across the sail passing through the reefing cringles..
+Another tight line runs along the length of the boom channel with small hooks attached to it (seen above).
 When the main is to be reefed the sail is eased, clew and tack secured and then the hooks are attached to the line across the sail cringles to control the bunt (loose sail cloth) of the sail that has just been reefed.

 · The whole reefing system of lines, outhauls, downhauls is simple, single line and can be used again for the next reefing position.
 Using clips at clew and tack avoids the use of three sets of dedicated reefing, colour-coded lines, dangling from the sail at all times.